RadishSystems/choiceview-webapi-java/README.md

 Contact Information
 -------------------
-If you want more information on ChoiceView, or want access to the ChoiceView Web API, contact us.
+If you want more information on ChoiceView, or want access to the ChoiceView REST API, contact us.

 [Radish Systems, LLC](http://www.radishsystems.com/support/contact-radish-customer-support/)